Performing Instance Restore

 In case a disaster strikes, you can restore an entire VM instance from a cloud-native snapshot or image-level backup.
 Veeam Backup for Google Cloud allows you to restore one or more VM instances at a time, to the original location or to a new location.

 When restoring a VM instance, Veeam Backup for Google Cloud recovers data from all zonal and regional persistent disks (standard, balanced, extreme and SSD) attached to the instance.
-However, due to technical reasons, when it comes to local SSDs (SCSI and NVMe), Veeam Backup for Google Cloud is able to recover only the configuration of these disks, which means that any data stored on the disks is lost during the restore process.
+However, when it comes to local SSDs (SCSI and NVMe), Veeam Backup for Google Cloud is able to recover only the configuration of these disks due to technical reasons.

 How Instance Restore Works